brikis98/yevgeniy-brikman-homepage/_posts/2021-03-30-getting-to-yes.md

 - **Options versus decisions.** You should explicitly try to separate the process of coming up with options from the process of deciding.
 For example, you can have a brainstorming session where (a) everyone is encouraged to toss out ideas, (b) no one is committing in any way to any decision during the brainstorming session, (c) in fact, no one is allowed to judge or criticize ideas at all during the brainstorming session.
 The point is to encourage coming up with as many ideas as you can, no matter how wild or crazy.
 Ideas tend to build on each other, leading to far better options than you may have originally considered.
 This process works best if you are both sitting on the same side of the table, facing a white board, as you toss out ideas.
 In fact, sitting on the same side of the table is a good idea in general in a negotiation, as it'll make you feel like you're working on a problem together, rather than against each other ("separate the people from the problem").

 - **Decision makers.** As you toss out options, make sure you understand what decision the other side is really making.
 That is, the person you're negotiating with directly is rarely the only party involved.
 They almost always have to convince someone else—a boss, a spouse, a colleague, etc. Make sure you understand who these other parties are, and give the person you're negotiating with ammo they can use to convince those other parties.
-Also, try to make the decision easy for them: e.g., give them an option that makes them look really good in front of their boss.
+Also, try to make the decision easy for them: e.g., give them an option that makes them look good in front of their boss.

 ### Insist on using objective criteria